 - What do you want to be known as?

 - What subject do you love to paint?

 - What subject is the easiest for you to paint?

 - What subject do you have a personal bond to?

-I have a love for animals and have been drawing and painting animals for most of my life.
+I love animals and have been drawing and painting animals for most of my life.

 There was a time when I was only doing dog commissions, but then I wanted to branch out and start creating pastel paintings of other types of animals.

 For a year, I only painted birds.
 Then I decided to do a big cat series.

 My path did change over the years, but the central theme is still the same, animals.